Mexico's Femsa plans second major foreign investment in two months

 MEXICO CITY, Sept 26 (Reuters) - Mexican conglomerate Femsa FEMSAUBD.MX said on Thursday it had signed a non-binding agreement to acquire a minority stake in U.S. cash-and-carry retailer Jetro Restaurant Depot, adding to recent investments by Mexican firms abroad.

-Femsa, one of Mexico's biggest firms, said $750 million of investment was foreseen in its memorandum of understanding (MOU) with Jetro, which fit with a strategy of putting money into businesses that can leverage its potential in other markets.
+Monterrey-based Femsa said the investment foreseen under the memorandum of understanding (MOU) with Jetro was worth $750 million, and fitted with its strategy of putting money into businesses that can leverage its potential in other markets.

-He has also called into question other projects agreed under the previous government, including several natural gas pipeline contracts that he argued were unfair to Mexico.
-That led to a renegotiation which he said would save Mexico $4.5 billion.
+He has also called into question other projects agreed under the previous government, including several natural gas pipeline contracts that he said were unfair to Mexico.
+That led to a renegotiation he said would save Mexico $4.5 billion.

-Lopez Obrador's criticism of the last government's opening of the oil and gas sector to private capital has also raised concern about his desire to encourage business in Mexico, which narrowly avoided a recession in the first half of 2019.
+His criticism of the previous government's opening of the oil and gas sector to private capital has also raised concern about his desire to encourage business.

 While foreign direct investment to Mexico is holding up, domestic investment has been weak, official data shows.

-When adjusted for seasonal swings, Mexican gross fixed investment has fallen on an annual basis in all but one of the months that have reported figures since the veteran leftist Lopez Obrador assumed the presidency.
+When adjusted for seasonal swings, Mexican gross fixed investment has fallen on an annual basis in all but one of the months that have reported figures since Lopez Obrador took office.

 The decline of 7.4% in June, the latest month for which data is available, was the biggest in nearly ten years.